 The North Face doesn’t always blow us away in terms of build quality, but their Shellista boot hits a nice mix of weight, comfort, and price.
 The use of thin leather keeps weight in check, so the boot doesn’t have the heavy feeling of a traditional pac boot like the Joan of Arctic above.
 And you don’t compromise much in foot protection with the Shellista’s waterproof build and solid traction underfoot for walking in wet snow and rain.

-As with the Merrell Decora Chant below, the Shellista is not made for the extreme cold.
-The boot is 8.5 inches tall—shorter than the 11.8-inch Joan of Arctic and 10-inch Columbia Minx—but more importantly, its 200-gram insulation and minimalist leather upper aren’t built to withstand an arctic blast.
+As with the Columbia Minx below, the Shellista is not made for the extreme cold.
+The boot is 8.5 inches tall—shorter than the 11.8-inch Joan of Arctic and 10-inch Columbia Minx—but more importantly, its 200-gram insulation and minimalist leather upper aren’t built to withstand an Arctic blast.
 But the Shellista excels as a lightweight around-town and short-distance hiking option when temperatures are relatively mild.